sertxudeveloper/Lyra/Lyra Documentation.md

 Boolean:make('Active')
 ```

-You can set the `true` and `false` values if, for example, you have an enum field in your database, in order to do that you should use the `values` method.
+You can set the `true` and `false` values if, for example, you have an enum field in your database, to do that you should use the `values` method.
 This method requires two parameters, the first one will be the `true` value and the second one will be the `false` value.

 ```php
 Boolean:make('Status')->values('ACTIVE', 'FALSE')